MaartenGr/BERTopic/docs/getting_started/tips_and_tricks/tips_and_tricks.md

 topic_model = BERTopic(vectorizer_model=vectorizer_model)
 ```

 We can also use the `ClassTfidfTransformer` to reduce the impact of frequent words.
-The end result is very similar to explictly removing stopwords but this process does this automatically:
+The end result is very similar to explicitly removing stopwords but this process does this automatically:

 ```python
 from bertopic import BERTopic